-Setting the time and date
+Setting the date and time

-Your Macintosh has a clock that keeps track of the time and date (a battery keeps it running when the computer is turned off).
+Your Macintosh has a clock that keeps track of the date and time (a battery keeps it running when the computer is turned off).

-Many programs rely on the clock to automatically enter times and dates in documents you create or print, so sooner or later you will need to set the clock to the current time and date.
+Many programs rely on the clock to enter times and dates in documents you create or print.
+The Date & Time control panel also lets you decide how to display the date and time of day on your Macintosh.

-1. Choose Control Panels from the Apple menu.
+- 1. Choose Control Panels from the Apple menu. - 2.
+Open the Date & Time control panel.